Editors

 Desirae L. Hill

-Desirae Louise Hill (she/her) has spent over a decade as co-founder, managing creative director, and strategist at Three Track Mind—a design studio and consultancy supporting startups, small businesses, and nonprofits doing purposeful work related to the arts, culture, education, environment, and wellness.
-She is also co-founder of Storywell yoga farm and editor at Minoka Press.
+Desirae Louise Hill (she/her) has spent over a decade as cofounder, managing creative director, and strategist at Three Track Mind—a design studio and consultancy supporting startups, small businesses, and nonprofits doing purposeful work related to the arts, culture, education, environment, food, and wellness.
+She is also cofounder of Storywell yoga farm.
 She earned a BA in Business Administration with concentration in marketing while also studying literature at Western Washington University.
-Desirae holds a technical degree in Visual Communications: Graphic and Web Design, and is a candidate for a MSM and MBA at the University of Illinois—Urbana Champaign.
+Desirae also earned a technical degree in Visual Communications: Graphic and Web Design, and is a candidate for a MSM and MBA at the University of Illinois—Urbana Champaign.
 She is a registered certified facilitator of yoga and is learning how to grow corn alongside her family and community in Oneida, Wisconsin, as a member of Ohe·láku (Among the Cornstalks).

 Kathleen Ratteree